 Veterans and service members who want access to VA benefits must provide certain documentation.
 For example, members of the National Guard who want to qualify for the VA home loan program must submit a Certificate of Eligibility and NGB Form 22.
 Not sure why you need NGB Form 22?
 Read on to find out the purpose of the form and the information you’ll find on it.
+You can also work with a financial advisor who has knowledge of VA benefits to help you work through your full financial picture.

 The Purpose of NGB Form 22